Major Project 1

 Week 3:

-• For the affinity diagram, list out the points by grouping and summarize them into categories of the interviewee’s background, habits, challenges faced, etc.
+• For the affinity diagram, list out the points by grouping and summarise them into categories of the interviewee’s background, habits, challenges faced, etc.

 • As for the interview questions, Solution section is not necessary, we included as the progress of our task and Dr Chui Yin said its fine to do so.